BHC Workgroup Meetings:

 - Recommending a financial incentive structure

-Standards of Care and Competencies Workgroup is a subcommittee of the Addictions and Mental Health Planning and Advisory Council.
+Standards of Care and Competencies Workgroup is being facilitated through the Behavioral Health Planner of the Addictions and Mental Health Planning and Advisory Council.
 This group is responsible for:

 - Establishing core competencies